 About three out of 10 new cancer diagnoses in women are breast cancers.
 Fortunately, enhanced detection methods and new cancer treatments are improving patient outcomes in women in the US, including those in Arizona.
-Dignity Health’s Chandler Regional Medical Center and St. Joseph’s Hospital and Medical Center collaborate with the University of Arizona Cancer Center, giving our patients access to the latest breast cancer clinical trials and prevention methods.
+Dignity Health’s Chandler Regional Medical Center and St. Joseph’s Hospital and Medical Center collaborate with the Dignity Health – Cancer Institute at St. Joseph's Hospital and Medical Center, giving our patients access to the latest breast cancer clinical trials and prevention methods.

 To learn more about breast cancer prevention in Arizona, speak with an oncologist at Dignity Health.
 For the services you need, Find a Doctor at a location near you.